 Despite Netanyahu’s bravado in publicly defying Biden’s requests for an end to the fighting, the sudden achievement of Israeli objectives in Gaza underscores the continued and significant influence the US has over Israeli governments.

-But the nature of Biden’s response to the fighting has been effectively to endorse Netanyahu’s approach, which has been to the expansion of settlements in the West Bank and refuse to contemplate any solution to the dispute – be it one state or two
+But the nature of Biden’s response to the fighting has been effectively to endorse Netanyahu’s approach, which has been to promote the expansion of settlements in the West Bank and refuse to contemplate any solution to the dispute – be it one state or two

 Biden’s handling of this latest outbreak of violence has effectively seen the US treating Netanyahu’s and Israel’s interests as the same.
 While the US does not want to interfere directly in Israeli politics, its close identification with Netanyahu does little to encourage hopes for progress.